 Tackling these research challenges will enable us to harness the full potential of AI as a partner in everyday human life.

-Human-machine teaming is strongly represented in the domains of health, mobility, safety, and security.
+Human-machine teaming is strongly represented in the domains of health and mobility, safety and security.
 They are characterized by unpredictable or adverse conditions.
 A human-machine team must therefore be capable of reorganising itself efficiently.
 This should maximise the potential of the team.
 AI-technology can operate effectively and robustly, when the technology is socially capable, flexible, and aware of the larger context within which it operates.

 The success of human-machine teaming depends on humans and AI-technology having a shared understanding.
 This relates to the team context, team member roles, responsibilities and resource needs.
 AI-technology should be capable of proactively inviting the human in the loop by sharing information about relevant developments.
 Furthermore, AI-technology should be capable of developing sustainable, dependable, and trustworthy relations with its team members.
 For example, by explaining its way of reasoning when suggesting a solution.